-Bernhard Scully is the Associate Professor of Horn at the University of Illinois at Urbana-Champaign, and the Artistic Director of the Kendall Betts Horn Camp (Cormont Music), and a member of the North Country Chamber Players, all located in the White Mountains of New Hampshire.
-He is the former horn player of the Canadian Brass and former principal horn of the Brevard Music Festival Symphony Orchestra.
+Bernhard Scully is the Associate Professor of Horn at the University of Illinois at Urbana-Champaign.
+He is the Artistic Director of the Kendall Betts Horn Camp (Cormont Music), and a member of the North Country Chamber Players, all located in the White Mountains of New Hampshire.
+He is the former horn player of the Canadian Brass and former principal horn of the Saint Paul Chamber Orchestra.
 Among his many awards are top honors at numerous competitions, most notably being the first classical brass player to win a McKnight Fellowship for Performing Musicians.

-As Principal Horn of the Saint Paul Chamber Orchestra (SPCO), Bernhard was often featured as a soloist, performing notable works by Mozart, Strauss, and Britten.
-He toured with the SPCO both nationally and internationally, most notably performing at Carnegie Hall.
+As Principal Horn of the Saint Paul Chamber Orchestra, Bernhard was often featured as a soloist, performing notable works by Mozart, Strauss, and Britten.
+He toured with the SPCO both nationally and internationally, performing at venues such as Carnegie Hall.
 His concerts with the SPCO were broadcast weekly on National Public Radio.
 He is also featured on the SPCO's 50th Anniversary Chamber Orchestra Festival recording.
 Since his departure to pursue a solo and teaching career, Bernhard has returned to play guest principal horn under the acclaimed director, Pinchas Zuchermann.
 He has collaborated with many great North American Orchestras including the Chicago Symphony, San Francisco Symphony, Minnesota Orchestra, Cleveland Orchestra as guest principal horn, Pittsburgh Symphony as guest principal horn, and as principal horn of the Violon du Roy in Quebec City.

 As a soloist, Bernhard is featured on numerous recordings.
 His solo album, "Dialogue en Francais: French Masterpieces for Horn and Piano", was featured on Minnesota Public Radio.
-His recording "The G. Schirmer Horn Collection Volumes One, Two, andThree" (Hal Leonard Publishing) includes much of the standard repertoire for horn and piano.
+His recording "The G. Schirmer Horn Collection Volumes One, Two, and Three (Hal Leonard Publishing)" includes much of the standard repertoire for horn and piano.
 The Instrumentalist describes these three volumes: "Scully offers musical, intuitive performances that provide a fine example for hornists of all levels.
 These carefully thought out publications are a good investment for future growth and belong in every horn teacher and players library."
 Bernhard can be heard as a featured performer on numerous Canadian Brass CD's.
-He will be releasing an upcoming CD that features the premiere recording of the late Gunther Schuller's Quintet for Horn and Strings (2009) in collaboration with the acclaimed Jupiter String Quartet.
+He just released his latest CD, "Windows in Time", that features the premiere recording of Gunther Schuller's “Quintet for Horn and Strings (2009)” in collaboration with the acclaimed Jupiter String Quartet.
 The album also includes W.A.
-Mozart's Quintet for Horn and Strings, K. 407.
-Gunther Schuller produced this recording himself, and this was one of the last projects he was a part of before his passing in 2015.
+Mozart's “Quintet for Horn and Strings, K. 407”.
+Gunther Schuller produced this recording himself, and this was one of the last projects he took part in before his unfortunate passing in 2015.

 University of Illinois, Urbana-Champaign, Canadian Brass